addyosmani/parsely/README.md

+#Parsely.js

-Parsley is a JavaScript URL-parser for breaking down both simple and complex URL strings into their component elements.
+Parsley is a JavaScript URL parser for breaking down both simple and complex URL strings into their component elements.
 This is achieved primarily through regular expressions with iteration used for extending the break-down of query, path and hash portions of a URL.

 usage:

-<pre>var parts = parsely( url ); //parsely('http://google.com');</pre>
+<pre>var parts = parsely( url ); //e.g. parsely('http://google.com');</pre>

 Supported URL patterns include: